Article 15

 - The report was published within the last year (demonstrating annual publication requirement)

-- The report is publicly accessible without requiring authentication or payment
+- The report is publicly accessible without requiring a login or payment

 Paragraph 1 of this Article shall not apply to providers of intermediary services that qualify as micro or small enterprises as defined in Recommendation 2003/361/EC and which are not very large online platforms within the meaning of Article 33 of this Regulation.